PiXeL16/hubot-reactions/README.md

 # hubot-reactions
 ![hubot-reactions](https://i.imgur.com/Ie17FZ6.gif)

-More than 100 awesome reactions GIFs to congratulate your teammates
+More than 100 awesome reactions GIFs to compliment your teammates

 ## Instalation
 ```